zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Virginia says, “I think it’s just a matter of,” mea ning it only requires, “clearing a clog or replacing a worn component.”
 A “clog” (clog ) is when you have something blocking the flow of water through a pipe.
 If your kitchen sink is “clogged,” the water won’t go down into the pipes.
 The pipe is clo gged.
 There’s something blocking it, and sometimes you need to do something  to get that clog removed.
 You may need to pour some sort of chemical into the  pipe.
 I don’t know, I’m not a plumber.
 I’m not a person who fixes things like clo gged pipes.

 Virginia thinks the problem with this dryer is a cl og, which is kind of unusual since dryers don’t normally have clogs.
-They don’t usuall y use water, although I suppose you could have a clog in a pipe connected t o a dryer that goes to the
+They don’t usuall y use water, although I suppose you could have a clog in a pipe connected to a dryer that goes to the

 outside.
 You know, sometimes clothes dryers have a pipe that goes to the roof or goes to the outside wall.
 There might be a clog in that, I suppose.